International: +1-(617)-969-5452 Toll Free: 800-370-5452

 You need to select the correct method for cell disruption early in your development process so this can support your project’s practicality and value from the lab through to production.
-You need to ensure you select a method that is efficient and easy-to-scale as well as practical, to protect against protein loss and uneven particle size distribution.
+You need to ensure you select a method that is efficient and easy to scale as well as practical, to protect against protein loss and uneven particle size distribution.

-Some of the techniques used for Cell Disruption, such as freeze-thawing, or mortar and pestle, may work in a lab environment but they are not scalable, or practical when transferring to full production scale.
+Some of the techniques used for Cell Disruption, such as freeze-thawing, or mortar and pestle, may work in a lab environment but they are not scalable, or practical when transferring to a full production scale.

-Have you considered processing with Microfluidizer® technology as an alternative?
+Have you considered processing with Microfluidizer® Technology as an alternative?